MicrosoftDocs/msteams-docs/msteams-platform/resources/dev-preview/developer-preview-intro.md

 To enable the public developer preview on a mobile client:

-1. Enable app uploading or uploading for your developer tenant.
-For more information, see [Enable custom Teams apps](../../concepts/build-and-test/prepare-your-o365-tenant.md#enable-custom-teams-apps-and-turn-on-custom-app-uploading).
+1. Enable app upload for your developer tenant.
+For more information, see [enable custom Teams app upload](../../concepts/build-and-test/prepare-your-o365-tenant.md#enable-custom-teams-apps-and-turn-on-custom-app-uploading).
 1. Open the hamburger menu on the top left, then select **Settings**.
 1. Select **About**.
 1. Turn on the **Developer preview** toggle.